Skip to main content

 Choose the Target Language

 In the next screen, choose the Target Locales, or language(s) you want to translate to.
 If you've limited this set in the Sites and Settings you'll only see the options you chose there.
-If not, you'll see many lots of languages and variations of those languages.
+If not, you'll see many groups of languages and variations of those languages.
 When you click the Review button, you'll see a list of all the pages you will be translating.
 When you click Translate, all of those pages will be created.

 Screen Shot 2021-03-01 at 3.55.55 PM.png